-Restaurant Costs 101
+Restaurant Startup Costs 101

-First it is important to understand the costs you’ll incur before your doors even open.
-Many of these costs come from restaurant permits and licenses.
-Once your restaurant adheres to industry standards, you’ll want to think about other fundamental start-up costs, which can include:
+Firstly, it’s important to understand the restaurant startup costs you’ll incur before your doors even open.
+Many of these costs come from restaurant permits and licence fee payments.

-Depending on the size of your staff, labour can be one of the highest costs to manage for a restaurant owner.
-From front-of-house labour like servers, floor managers, hosts and bartenders to back-of-house employees including all kitchen staff, you are responsible for hiring, training and paying all employees at your restaurant.
+Depending on the size of your staff, labour can be one of the highest startup costs for restaurants to manage.
+From front-of-house staff like servers, floor managers, hosts and bartenders to back-of-house employees including all kitchen staff, you’re responsible for hiring, training and paying all workers at your restaurant.

 In most cases, a restaurant owner leases out a space and is responsible for the monthly rent and utilities, which can add up quickly.
 Rent is dependent on the space you have selected.
 For example, a tenant space is less expensive than a freestanding building.
 With all the kitchen appliances and water usage at a restaurant, utilities can also really add up.
 Forecasting these costs is extremely important when creating a budget and a strategic approach for your restaurant.